-The next deadline for this fellowship will be in 2020.
+The next deadline for this fellowship is July 3, 2020.

 ASSIGNMENT: Nick will be working with the Oregon Department of Land Conservation and Development’s Ocean and Coastal Mapping Division by assisting in the development of a Geographic Location Description (GLD).
 Upon completion, the GLD will assist regulators in both state and federal positions to make informed decisions pertaining to activities that may adversely affect the Oregon coast.

 EDUCATION: Nick graduated from Texas A&M University at Galveston with a B.S. in Marine Biology, where he assisted with microbiological research and coastal rehabilitation work.
 Recently, he earned his J.D. from Lewis and Clark Law School with a certificate in Environmental Law, where he compared multiple Coastal Zone Management Plans of U.S. States.